We are your group for growth.

 You are a Metro Vancouver (BC, Canada) based group, am I welcome (and will I feel welcome) at the online groups if I live elsewhere?
 If I am visiting Vancouver can I attend the in person events?

-Do I need to have an ADHD diagnosis to attend?
+Do I need to have an ADHD or Autism diagnosis to attend?
 I am just looking to learn more about neurodiversity and be in the company of non-judgemental, supportive people.

-No, absolutely not, but we do talk about ADHD at our education and support groups.
-At our social events we simply enjoy participating in fun activities with people who identify as having ADHD, are neurodiverse, or are advocates of folks with ADHD.
+, absolutely not, but we do talk about ADHD and autism at our education and support groups.
+At our social events we simply enjoy participating in fun activities with people who identify as having ADHD, being autistic, neurodiverse, or are advocates.
 Many times we encourage you to bring another good human with you 🙃 We aren’t always so serious and we enjoy being in community with others who “get us” and appreciate us.
 It a wonderful and rare thing to meet new people and not feel any pressure to “mask”.
-This is where genuine friendships form and we have the chance to learn from each other.
+This is where genuine friendships have the opportunity to form and where we have the chance to learn from each other.

 Why aren’t there a lot of pictures/videos of people?

-Privacy!
 I value this greatly, as it is a rarity nowadays.
 We understand that new people want to “see” what they are getting, but lets face it, pictures lie and does anyone really like being forced to check a blanket consent only to become a marketing tool?
 You will always be clearly asked for permission to use any images/videos of you.
 So, like everyone else here, you will have to take the leap and come check us out.
 Don’t worry, we are a friendly crowd and we think you will find the jump was worth it :) Feel free to take a look at our past events page.
 Again, all pics are either from the event vendors themselves if you see group photos or, if it is our group, people have been asked for permission and/or identifying features have been blurred out.
 Thanks for understanding!
-At the adhd SOCIAL HUB we will never compromise your privacy.
+At the adhd SOCIAL HUB we do not compromise your privacy.
+If you are curious to get a sense of Sonia’s personality you can look at the videos on our past events page or check out our social media pages (links at the bottom).

 How much do your events cost?

-We try to keep our group events as low cost as possible, often in the $20-$30 range for an hour and a half session.
+We try to keep our group events as low cost as possible, often in the $25-$30 range for a 1.5-2 hour session.
 We are not a non-profit or charity, so we do not receive government support, but do our best to keep things as cost effective as we can.

 Ticketed events hosted with vendors vary in price.
 For example, a soccer game might have a different price than a music event.
 The adhd SOCIAL HUB does not make profit off partner events and we choose companies that are advocates of neurodiversity.
 These are offered to support businesses in our community, foster in-person social connections, have fun, and practice our ADHD management skills.
 I try to get us group rates whenever possible.